 You DO need to prepare a special place to go (near or far) - just in case you can't get home or your home is uninhabitable

 Your kids will NOT be bored.
-They will learn so many new ways of living, so many daily activities and chores, connecting with nature in so many new ways, they won’t have time to be bored.
+When planning for emergencies, it's extremely important to involve your children in the planning process and talk to them about emergency preparedness.
+Children can better cope with disasters if they know what to expect and feel like they can help protect themselves and their family.
+They will learn so many new ways of living, so many daily activities and chores, connecting with nature in so many new ways, they won't have time to be bored.
 Allow them the freedom to discover things like what bugs are in the grass around your home, what plants to grow for food or medicine, what wildlife is still abundant on this beautiful land.
 If your attitude is one of wonder and not worry, so will theirs be.
 Help them look at this as an adventure, not a burden.

 DON'T STOP BUILDING:

 3 days of supplies is the basic preparedness recommendation.
 It's simple and doesn’t take a lot of money.
 Start there.
 When you've planned and saved for 3 days, begin working on plans for 2 weeks which will require you to look a little deeper into things.
 When you're set for 2 weeks go for a month, then 3 months, then 6 months, etc. Don't forget about situations where you or a member of your family/group, might not be at home when disaster strikes.
 Also consider working with others but be careful who you confide in.

 Vehicles should always be in good condition and ready for an emergency evacuation.
 Inspect them frequently.
 Follow owner's manual for guidance.
 At a minimum: good tires, fresh and topped-off fluids, good brakes, good battery.
 Avoid letting the fuel tank get below 1/2 empty.

 Don't evacuate on a whim.
 Stay informed for accurate information on the current status of an emergency event.
 Be ready but don't do things to risk your job/livelihood.